riyer8/trading_data/README.md

 # Trading Data Tools

-This repository contains Python scripts for analyzing stock market data.
+This repository houses Python scripts designed to create screeners for analyzing stock market data.

 ## Overview

+### **Correlation**

+Identifies the most closely correlated tickers to a target ticker, based on factors like sector, industry, market cap, beta, volume, and liquidity, using data from `yfinance`.
+Users can specify a minimum desired correlation level, and the tool will display all tickers exceeding that threshold.

 ### **Daily Movers**

-Identifies top-moving stocks from a list of tickers, calculates their percentage change, and sorts them using `yfinance`.
+Detects the top-moving stocks from a list of tickers, calculates their percentage changes, and ranks them accordingly using `yfinance`.

+### **Earnings Tracker**

+Lists upcoming earnings dates for selected tickers, categorized by company and sector, with sorting capabilities provided by `yfinance`.

 ### **Market Heat Map**

-Generates a heat map of stock percentage changes over the last 5 days using `matplotlib`, with color intensity indicating the magnitude of change.
+Creates a heat map showing stock percentage changes over the last 5 days, using `matplotlib`, with color intensity reflecting the magnitude of the changes.

-### **Earnings Tracker**

-Displays upcoming earnings dates for selected tickers, organized by company and sector, with sorting functionality provided by `yfinance`.

 ## Work in Progress 🎉

-These tools are still under development.
-Features and functionality may be added or changed in future updates.
+These tools are currently under development.
+Features and functionalities may be added or modified in future updates.